idokutela/blurred/README.md

 // Blur an image located at a URL blurURL('http://someurl', blurRadius)
   .then(image => {
-    // do something with the image -- the argumant is an HTMLImageElement })
+    // do something with the image -- the argument is an HTMLImageElement })
   .catch(err => {
     console.log('Error loading or blurring image.');